 2020 has been dominated by the COVID-19 pandemic (the "Pandemic") throughout the world and unsurprisingly operations at Rukwa have naturally been affected.
 During the countrywide lockdown during the second quarter the Company was forced to suspend mine operations, leaving just a skeleton security force at the site.
 The pandemic also caused a delay in finalising all agreements with our strategic partnership.
 However the third quarter saw a recommencement of mining, processing and sales of coal from Rukwa and also the signing of the intended three related agreements with the strategic partner, designed to address mining, sales and the Company's capital position.
-As previously reported, these agreements ensure that operational costs will now be borne by the strategic partner and that the partner will purchase a minimum of 3,000 tonnes of washed coal per month, at a healthy profit margin to the Company.
+As previously reported, these agreements, once enacted, ensure that operational costs will now be borne by the strategic partner and that the partner will purchase a minimum of 3,000 tonnes of washed coal per month, at a healthy profit margin to the Company.
 In addition, the strategic partner intends to utilise its extensive network within Tanzania and nearby markets to further boost sales, as the Company looks to bring monthly washed coal sales to an initial 10,000 tonnes per month, with further expansion targeted thereafter.
 In the current ramp up phase, a loan agreement with the strategic partners is expected to provide the Company with additional working capital.

 To advance the Rukwa Coal to Power Project through its pre-development phase and subsequently to a point where a decision on construction can be made.
 On 14 February 2019 Tanesco informed the Company that it had been unsuccessful in moving through the Request for Qualification process to supply power to Tanesco.
-To date no clear explanation has been given for this decision and as far as the Company is aware no other privately held coal projects in Tanzania progressed successfully through the process.
-The Company's Directors remain confident that if and when the transmission line infrastructure is built to Sumbawanga, the opportunity for a power plant development at the Rukwa Coal Project will continue to move forward.
-Edenville is also seeking to advance discussions on smaller plant options to satisfy local electricity demand and possible export options into Zambia.
+However the company has recently re-engaged with the Tanzanian Government who have indicated the need for coal fired base load generating capacity by 2026 and have invited Edenville to provide an unsolicited proposal for coal supply to a Government owned power station near Sumbawanga The Company's Directors remain confident that if and when the transmission line infrastructure is built to Sumbawanga, the opportunity for a power plant development at the Rukwa Coal Project will continue to move forward.

 The AFR RI-3A Tanzania - Zambia Transmission Interconnector project, which is being part financed by the World Bank, is continuing to move forward and could have positive implications for Edenville's planned coal to power business model.
 The financing agreement for credit is now in place and the procurement plan is continuing to progress.
-As previously stated, the Company's long term plan is to provide electricity to this transmission grid once it is completed and we are continuing to work towards this goal.
+As previously stated, the

+Company's long term plan is to provide electricity to this transmission grid once it is completed and we are continuing to work towards this goal.
 Currently completion is stated as being in 2024.